 2. Emotional Impulses do not last long

 Place your ads where they matter, as close as possible to where a decision can be made.
-Fortunately, in the world of digital marketing this is so easy.
-There is no need more than a click to reach the destination.
+Fortunately, in the world of digital marketing, this is so easy.
+There is no need for more than a click to reach the destination.
 But for the physical actions, the placement is very important.
-That’s why, most of the times you have to perseverate.
-Be there for your people and don`t let them to forget your message.
+That’s why, most of the time you have to perseverate.
+Be there for your people and don`t let them forget your message.
 Create an integrated and effective content strategy.

 Also, when we plan to create an emotion-based message, we have to correlate the emotion we want to provoke with the product we want to promote.
-In one of his study, proffesor Piotr Winkielman measured how photos of smiling faces and photos of angry ones affect the evaluation of a certain drink (lemon+water+sugar) and the decision to consume it.
+In one of his studies, Professor Piotr Winkielman measured how photos of smiling faces and photos of angry ones affect the evaluation of a certain drink (lemon+water+sugar) and the decision to consume it.

 3. Logical choice

 Let’s see, for example, when you choose to support a social cause, what types of images will you use for communication?
 Images that will generate emotions, right?
-Emotions that will contribute to brand and products consideration on your customers’ minds.
+Emotions that will contribute to brand and product consideration in your customers’ minds.